Chameleon-Studios/Cookie-Banner/README.md

 ## Third party javascript
 Now that the cookie banner is managing the user consent we can tag any third party javascript code that should be conditionally used.
-To do so we need to add the following data attributes so that the script can also manage the execution of these functions.
+To do so we need to either add or replace the existing <script> tag's 'type' attribute with ```type="text/plain"```.
+See the simple example below for some inline code:

 ```
 <script type="text/plain">